 Border to Coast have identified a series of changes to the investment process which will make it more sensitive to the scale of climate risk posed by individual companies.
-These are in the process of being implemented with a target to reduce normalised financed emissions from these funds by 52% by 2025 and 65% by 2030 from 2019 baseline levels.
+These are in the process of being implemented with a target to reduce normalised financed emissions from these funds by 52% by March 2025 and 65% by 2030 from 2019 baseline levels.

 Compared to the base year of 2019, emissions across the equity portfolios have, as shown in the graph below, reduced substantially.
 In particular, within the Emerging Markets portfolio, as a result of the restructuring of the China element of the portfolio.
-However, total financed carbon emissions in the Overseas Developed and UK equity portfolios have increased year-on-year.
-This is potentially due to a rebound in emissions as economies continue to recover after pandemic slowdowns.
-This does highlight that the approach adopted by the Authority of not changing the products in which it invests results in a harder path to achieving net zero.
+The total financed carbon emissions in the Overseas Developed and UK equity portfolios have decreased year-on-year however the pace of reduction has slowed.
+This does highlight that the approach adopted by the Authority of not changing the products in which it invests results in a harder path to achieving net zero due to being limited to the pace of reductions within the Border to Coast funds.

 Despite a reduction in Strategic Asset Allocation from 45% to 38%, listed equities remain the single largest asset class in which the Pension Fund is invested.
-To achieve SYPA's ultimate goal, it will be necessary to reduce the contribution to aggregate emissions from these portfolios in total by at least 50% by 2025.
+To achieve SYPA's ultimate goal, it will be necessary to reduce the contribution to aggregate emissions from these portfolios in total by at least

+50% by 2025.
 While the targets set by the fund manager do not reflect this maintenance of the current rate of progress would indicate that this is within the range of possible outcomes.
 Beyond this the impact of the changes in the investment process, to make it more climate aware, and the weight of assets held in the different products, which will be reviewed as a matter of course, are likely to further influence the level of overall emissions beyond 2025.